 Pleistocene: The period between 2.6 and 0.01 million years before present.
-See also Holocene, Miocene, and Pliocene.

 Pliocene: The period between 5.3 and 2.6 million years before present.
-See also Holocene, Pleistocene, and Miocene.

-Point source pollution: Air pollution that can be traced to a single source (e.g., a smokestack at a factory).
+Point source pollution: Pollution that can be traced to a single source (e.g., a smokestack at a factory).